programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Dependency parsing also enables the extraction of larger chunks of text, like noun phrases.
 Let's try it out:
 ```
-# Define function to extract noun phrases from Doc object
 def extract_noun_phrases(doc):
     return [chunk.text for chunk in doc.noun_chunks]

-# Apply function to Doc column and store resulting proper nouns in new column
 final_paper_df['Noun_Phrases'] = final_paper_df['Doc'].apply(extract_noun_phrases)
 ```